-Assistive Tech for the Home
+Assistive Technology for the Home

 AT for the Home:

-Assistive Technology is valuable for people living with physical and sensory disability to build autonomy in their own homes and live independently.
-Assistive Technology is used by people living with physical and sensory disability in the
+Assistive Technology is valuable for people with physical and sensory disability to build autonomy in their own homes and live independently.
+Assistive Technology is used by people with physical and sensory disability in the

 - Kitchen (cooking, cleaning and eating)